DraftKings (DKNG)

 11. Is Now The Time To Buy DraftKings?

-DraftKings isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its Forecasted free cash flow margin suggests the company will ramp up its investments next year.
-And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its low free cash flow margins give it little breathing room.
+We see the value of companies helping consumers, but in the case of DraftKings, we’re out.
+Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its low free cash flow margins give it little breathing room.
+And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its operating margins reveal poor profitability compared to other consumer discretionary companies.

-DraftKings’s P/E ratio based on the next 12 months is 29.2x.
-Beauty is in the eye of the beholder, but we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+DraftKings’s P/E ratio based on the next 12 months is 22.4x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.